-I may have been aching, sick to my stomach or feverish, but as I laid on the couch, I made sure the TV was tuned to that game show around lunch time.
+Even aching, sick to my stomach or feverish as I laid on the couch, I made sure the TV was tuned to that game show around lunch time.

 I loved the unique games.
-(I always dreamed of playing Plinko!)
+(Playing Plinko was a dream of mine!)
 I always guessed right along with the contestants during the Showcase Showdown at the end of the game.
 Bob Barker was the consummate host and kept things moving.

 Now, teachers can bring that experience into the classroom when students aren’t home sick.